 The ultimate goal of these research activities is to contribute to the development of new approaches to the cure and prevention of prostate cancer.
 This may involve:

 Program activities over the past year have included bimonthly meetings with research presentations by members of the PPCR and invited speakers.

-The one-hour program meetings are held at a central location (Day Campus) on the first and third Thursday of each month.
+The one-hour program meetings are held weekly at a central location (Fred Hutch Day Campus).
 Please see the calender link for scheduled speakers.

 This series of seminars has allowed program participants opportunities to learn about the research interests and activities of fellow program members and to share new and developing knowledge on prostate cancer and ideas for future research grants.